apw/cache/README.md

 The goal of this project is to minimize the expected query time of `q.dat` against some (magical) data structure over `c.dat`.

+## 2 Oracle

+We don't yet know which data structure is right for this problem.
+The purpose of the `oracle` described in what follows is to *separate* our design problem into two parts.
+First, assume that the `oracle` just hands you a data structure *a*.
+Second,
+*evaluate* that data structure using our loss function *L(q | a, c)*.
+Designing this loss function *L* is a major focus of this work, since if we get it right, then we can tell `oracle` to carry out a search over *a* in the design space *A*; e.g. simulated annealing or Nelder–Mead minimization.

+Our approach arises from the decision theory viewpoint<sup>[2]</sup>, in which one makes progress on fearsome problems by first separating them into two parts: *utility*, and *probability*.
+Often, the problem taken as a whole is extremely difficult to reason about, but after this separation becomes a simpler matter of selecting the solution (or action) that according to the probability distribution minimizes one's expected loss (or equivalently, maximizes one's expected utility).

 ### 2.1 Synthetic data set